htmfilho/htmfilho.github.io/_posts/2010/2010-07-23-finished-my-first-kindle-book.md

 If you plan to open a new business or simply run an idea smoothly, it is a “must have” book.
 I highlighted some interesting sentences just to give you an initial idea.
 The book and its <a href="http://37signals.com/rework/">website</a> give you several others.

-> “<i>To keep your momentum and motivation up, get in the habit of accomplishing small victories along the way.
-Even a tiny improvement can give you a good jolt of momentum.</i>“
+> “_To keep your momentum and motivation up, get in the habit of accomplishing small victories along the way.
+Even a tiny improvement can give you a good jolt of momentum._“

-> “<i>Competitors can never copy the ‘you’ in your product.</i>“
+> “_Competitors can never copy the ‘you’ in your product._“

-> “<i>If you build software, every error message is marketing.</i>“
+> “_If you build software, every error message is marketing._“

-> “<i>Never hire anyone to do a job until you’ve tried to do it yourself first.
-That way, you’ll understand the nature of the work.</i>“
+> “_Never hire anyone to do a job until you’ve tried to do it yourself first.
+That way, you’ll understand the nature of the work._“

-> “<i>It’s crazy not to hire the best people just because they live far away.
-Specially now that there’s so much technology out there making it easier to bring everyone together online.</i>“
+> “_It’s crazy not to hire the best people just because they live far away.
+Specially now that there’s so much technology out there making it easier to bring everyone together online._“

-> “<i>Write to be read, don’t write just to write.</i>“
+> “_Write to be read, don’t write just to write._“

-<a href="http://mashable.com/2010/07/19/amazon-kindle-sales/">Amazon has recently announced</a> that “<i>over the past three months, for every 100 hardcover books Amazon.com has sold, it has sold 143 Kindle books.
-Over the past month, for every 100 hardcover books Amazon.com has sold, it has sold 180 Kindle books.</i>“.
+<a href="http://mashable.com/2010/07/19/amazon-kindle-sales/">Amazon has recently announced</a> that “_over the past three months, for every 100 hardcover books Amazon.com has sold, it has sold 143 Kindle books.
+Over the past month, for every 100 hardcover books Amazon.com has sold, it has sold 180 Kindle books._“.
 I attribute this to the incredible simplicity of buying and getting access to the book in seconds.
 A closer friend bought the hardcover and he had to wait several days to receive it.
 I got Rework instantly.
 That’s the difference.